 However, when my dad sadly passed away that October, my mum took a turn for the worse.
 Her cancer began to spread rapidly, and by the end of the year, it had metastasised to her kidneys.

 None of us knew about this, of course.
-My mum was rather sneaky in regards to her scan results.
+My mum was rather sneaky regarding her scan results.
 She told us that the chemo and radiation were slowly working.
-My Nanna told us later that mum had wanted to spare us the horror of living with the devastation of knowing she was dying.
+My nanna told us later that mum had wanted to spare us the horror of living with the devastation of knowing she was dying too.